vinpremkumar/DOSmusic_WishYouAMerryChristmas/README.md

 # DOSmusic_WishYouAMerryChristmas
 Plays Wish You A Merry Christmas through C. The sound is similar to old DOS games such as DAVE.
 The mechanism is similar to the one discussed here: https://github.com/vinpremkumar/MSP430_TumHiHo_song

+You will need a Turbo C and DOS_Box to play the code